ayoayco/McFly/README.md

 We want a way to:
 1. create web apps with vanilla custom elements
 1. write real .HTML files
-1. no frameworks or reactivity libraries on the browser
+1. have no frameworks or reactivity libraries on the browser
-1. server-side pre-rendering
+1. use server-side rendering
-1. control on when and where JS is downloaded for interactive elements
+1. control when and where JS is downloaded for interactive elements

 ## Special directories
 **1. `src/pages`**